bonitasoft/bonita-doc/md/customize-living-application-theme.md

 **Note:** Only variables declared with the `!default` flag can be overridden.
 :::

-SASS and SCSS have a lots of other interesting features that you should use.
-Check [SASS documentation](https://sass-lang.com/documentation) to known more.
+Sass and SCSS have lots of other interesting features that you could use.
+Check [Sass documentation](https://sass-lang.com/documentation) to known more.

-## Building, Deploying, Previewing a Theme
+## Building, Deploying, and Previewing a theme

-During the development phase you can have preview your theme using the provided test page in `test/index.html`.
+During the development phase, you can preview your theme using the provided test page in `test/index.html`.
-First you will have to `build` your theme: Right click on your theme project > Build or press `Ctrl+Shift+B` shortcut.
+First you will have to `build` your theme: right click on your theme project > Build or press `Ctrl+Shift+B` for a shortcut.

-If your theme is already associated to a living application you can just `deploy` your theme:  Right click on your theme project > Deploy or press `Ctrl+Shift+D` shortcut.
+If your theme is already associated to a living application, you can just `deploy` your theme:  right click on your theme project > Deploy or press `Ctrl+Shift+D` for a shortcut.

-## Create a Theme project from an existing theme in production
+## Create a theme project from an existing theme in production

 If you are upgrading from a previous Bonita version you may already have a theme.css file packaged in a custom page archive.
-The easiest way of integrating your theme as a new Theme project is:
+The easiest way of integrating your theme as a new theme project is:
-* Create a New Theme
+* 1. Create a new theme
-* Extract the theme.css file from your Theme custom page zip
+* 2. Extract the theme.css file from your theme custom page .zip archive
-* Replace the content of the main.scss file with the content of the extracted theme.css file
+* 3. Replace the content of the main.scss file with the content of the extracted theme.css file
-* Retrieve all the related assets if any and copy them in the `dist` folder accordingly
+* 4. Retrieve all the related assets if any and copy them in the `dist` folder accordingly